Public Access Programs

 Public Access Reporting Process to GBC

-GBC member clubs must submit the participation data for birthday parties, one-time visitors and Associate Member activities at the end of each month.
-Public access reporting must be completed using the Excel spreadsheet linked below.
+GymBC member clubs must submit the participation data for birthday parties, one-time visitors and Associate Member activities at the end of each month.
+Public access reporting must be completed using the online form linked below.

 Clubs must report the following: